Bela Pratt: Life

 When Saint-Gaudens' uncompleted group for the entrance to the Boston Central Library was rejected, Pratt was awarded a commission for personifications of Art and Science.
 Pratt continued Saint-Gaudens' influence in coin design after 1907.
-His gold Indian Head half ($5) and quarter ($2.50) eagle gold U.S. coins are known as the "Pratt coins" and feature an unusual intaglio Indian head, the U.S. mint's only recessed design in circulation.
+His gold Indian Head half ($5) and quarter ($2.50) eagle gold U.S. coins are known as the "Pratt coins" and feature an unusual incuse Indian head, the U.S. mint's only recessed design in circulation.
 A memorial exhibition of 125 of his sculptures was held at the Museum of Fine Arts, Boston in the spring of 1918.

 From1898-1917 Pratt ran the sculpture department at the Massachusetts Normal School, which eventually became the School of the Museum of Fine Arts) along with Cyrus Dallin.
 Pratt's students included Frederick Warren Allen, Hazel Brill Jackson, Daisy Blanche King, Bashka Paeff, and Richard Henry Recchia, as well as his son Dudley Pratt.